mui/mui-x/docs/data/date-pickers/getting-started/getting-started.md

 ### Keyboard or mouse editing

-The first thing you want to decide, is how the user should be able to select their value:
+The first thing you need to decide, is how the user should be able to select their value:

 - For keyboard and mouse editing, use the _Picker_ components: